 USDA Lifts PACA Reparation Sanctions on Florida Produce Business

-WASHINGTON, DC - Recently, the U.S. Department of Agriculture (USDA) announced that Epic Fresh Produce operating out of Boca Raton, Florida, has satisfied a reparation order in the amount of $43,302 issued under the Perishable Agricultural Commodities Act (PACA) involving unpaid produce transaction(s).
+WASHINGTON, DC - The U.S. Department of Agriculture (USDA) has announced that Miami, Florida-based company COOQ Merchants & Consulting Inc., has satisfied a reparation order in the amount of $11,305 issued under the Perishable Agricultural Commodities Act (PACA).
+The order was set in place after the company allegedly failed to pay produce sellers in the same amount.

 Direct from the USDA Agricultural Marketing Service:

-The Boca Raton, Florida, company can continue operating in the produce industry upon applying for and being issued a PACA license.
-Mario Cardenas was listed as a member of the business and may now be employed by or affiliated with any PACA licensee.
+The Miami, Florida, company can continue operating in the produce industry upon applying for and being issued a PACA license.
+Alejandro Badilla was listed as an officer, director, and major stockholder of the business and may now be employed by or affiliated with any PACA licensee.